EUobserver under attack in wider battle for EU free press

 "You have to spend time and energy talking to lawyers and experts and you probably won't sleep the night before your court hearing," Michils said.

-And in other scenarios, SLAPPs caused undue retractions of true stories or other self-censorship.
+In other scenarios, SLAPPs caused undue retractions of true stories or other self-censorship.

 "Journalists are poorly paid, work long hours, with few resources at their disposal, experience huge amounts of stress and difficulty to get a story that's in the public interest reported, and then, on top of that, they have to deal with abusive legal threats like the one by Sandstone [against EUobserver]," Matthew Caruana Galizia, one of Daphne's sons, who is also director of the Daphne Caruana Galizia Foundation for journalism in Valetta, said.